Landscape Architecture Community Outreach Centre

 Students usually document their design ideas in the form of sketches, conceptual plans and reports.
 They do not prepare working drawings for construction purposes.
 Based on the issues associated with each project, we encourage cooperative work with faculty and students in other programs on campus, drawing on expertise in related fields such as ecology, engineering, rural planning and development, and environmental assessment.

-If you would like to have your project considered for design assistance through the Landscape Architecture Community Outreach Centre, please fill out the Community Outreach Form and mail/email it to the address noted on the form, or contact us at the following address:
+If you would like to have your project considered for design assistance through the Outreach Centre, please fill out the Landscape Architecture Community Outreach Form and mail/email it to the address noted on the form, or contact us at the following address:

 Prof. Steven Clarke, Landscape Architecture Community Outreach Coordinator